CoenCardelli/CoenCardelli/README.md

 **Why It Is Interesting and Important:**

-Fatal crash severity is shaped by a complex interplay of environmental and geographic factors.
-This question examines how atmospheric conditions (`WEATHER`) and road setting (`RUR_URB`) combine to drive the deadliest outcomes.
+Fatal crash severity is shaped by a complex interplay of environmental and geographic factors, and the FARS dataset captures both through its `WEATHER` and `RUR_URB` fields across nearly 40,000 crash records — providing sufficient depth to analyze these interactions meaningfully.
+This question examines how atmospheric conditions and road setting combine to drive the deadliest outcomes.
 Socially, rural communities face disproportionately higher fatality rates due to longer emergency response times, higher speed limits, and less-forgiving road design — understanding how weather compounds these risks provides a more complete picture of where lives are most at risk.
 Economically, the findings can guide state and federal decisions around rural road safety improvements, adverse weather driving campaigns, and emergency response infrastructure investment.
-For public health officials and transportation planners, identifying which weather and location combinations produce the worst outcomes enables smarter, multi-layered interventions rather than single-cause solutions.
-The question is also significant because it challenges the intuitive assumption that adverse weather is always the primary driver of severity — in reality, the interaction between weather and rural context tells a more nuanced story.
+The question is also significant because it challenges the intuitive assumption that adverse weather is always the primary driver of severity — the interaction between weather and rural context captured in this dataset tells a more nuanced story that single-variable analysis would miss.

 **Connection to Dataset:** Uses `WEATHERNAME`, `RUR_URBNAME`, `FATALS`, `ST_CASE` (for crash count), `STATENAME`, and `PERSONS` columns.